-The only affordable tool for scalable model development
+The only experiment tracker for large scale model development

 TensorBoard is great for basic experiment tracking.
 But for advanced metadata management (that doesn’t cost an arm and a leg)?
 Choose Neptune.